 Typically TMS is accompanied by an Electroencephalogram (EEG).
 Electrodes are placed on the scalp over specific regions of the brain to detect and record patterns of electrical activity.
 Between 16 and 25 of the electrodes are connected to an amplifier (the signal is typically received at 100 μ V) and a recording machine.
 Some localization may be achieved by recording from a single electrode and comparing it to the average of all electrodes (Webster, 2004).
-Magnetic resonance imaging (MRI) is a technique which provides twodimensional images of the body.
-It contains a very strong magnet on the z-axes that is able to detect the charge on 1H isotopes and process the orientation of their spin (Webster, 2004).
+Magnetic resonance imaging (MRI) is a technique which provides twodimensional slices of the body which are then combined to give a three-dimensional image.
+An MRI machine contains a very strong magnet on the z-axes that is able to detect the charge on 1H isotopes and process the orientation of their spin (Webster, 2004).
 Functional MRI (fMRI) is a more advanced MRI system used for determining which parts of the brain are activated by different types of physical sensation or activity.
 It is designed to pick up increased blood flow to the activated areas of the brain.